Umbrella vs top-up insurance

 The full terms and conditions of umbrella insurance policies — in particular the covers, excesses, limits of liability and aggregate limits — are often not shared publicly, leaving hosts unable to assess whether or not the cover is suitable for them.

-While Inlet may work with providers on umbrella policies, we always recommend to hosts that to be certain you have the right cover, you should take out your own direct policy.
-At Inlet we offer ‘top-up’ insurance, which provides the best additional cover you need on top of your primary insurance policy for sharing activity, such as hosting on Airbnb.
+While Pikl may work with providers on umbrella policies, we always recommend to hosts that to be certain you have the right cover, you should take out your own direct policy.
+At Pikl we offer ‘top-up’ insurance, which provides the best additional cover you need on top of your primary insurance policy for sharing activity, such as hosting on Airbnb.

 How does top-up insurance differ from umbrella insurance?

-The main differences between top-up insurance, which we offer at Inlet, and the umbrella insurance that’s ‘included’ with sites like Onefinestay and Underthedoormat, are as follows:
+The main differences between top-up insurance, which we offer at Pikl, and the umbrella insurance that’s ‘included’ with sites like Onefinestay and Underthedoormat, are as follows:

 - With umbrella insurance the policy is between the platform and its insurer, so you as a customer have no legal rights on that contract, meaning there’s no level of certainty that a claim will be dealt with.